Seagate/cortx/doc/scaleout/Configuring_CORTX_Components.rst

 9. Add 2 more similar instances below this and replace the IP addresses of those 2 instances with the public data IP addresses of the 2 passive nodes.
 Keep the s3authserver-instanceX instance ID unique.

+10. Repeat the above step (Step 9) on two other nodes.

-10. Comment out the **HAProxy Monitoring Config** section if present.
+11. Comment out the **HAProxy Monitoring Config** section if present.

-11. Copy the **haproxy.cfg** to the other server nodes at the same location - **/etc/haproxy/haproxy.cfg**.
+12. Copy the **haproxy.cfg** to the other server nodes at the same location - **/etc/haproxy/haproxy.cfg**.

-12. Configure haproxy logs on all the nodes by running the following commands.
+13. Configure haproxy logs on all the nodes by running the following commands.

     ::